 You may cultivate garden pansies from seedlings bought in the garden store or produce them on your own.
 Please note that these are biennial plants.
 Plants bought in garden stores may be transplanted to the field at the beginning of April already.
 The majority of garden pansy cultivars are resistant to short-term frosts up to -4°C. These plants do not like heat, though.
 They should bloom until June but would look at the peak of their charm in May.
 Garden pansies purchased in the stores are already one year old and will die after their flowers wilt.

 Also, you will enjoy abundant blooming by providing the garden pansies with the right dose of nutrients.
 You may strengthen them with diluted standard fertilizer every two weeks.
-If you, however, provide them with a fertile soil straight away, additional supplementation would not be needed.
-You should also remember to remove wilted inflorescences in order to prolong the blooming period.
+If you, however, provide them with fertile soil straight away, additional supplementation would not be needed.
+You should also remember to remove wilted inflorescences to prolong the blooming period.